awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

 **Note**
 Note the following details about automatically updating SSM Agent:
-Beginning September 21, 2020, auto\-update installs SSM Agent version 3\.0\.
+Beginning September 21, 2020, autoupdate installs SSM Agent version 3\.0\.
 For more information, see [SSM Agent version 3](ssm-agent-v3.md)\.
 To be notified about SSM Agent updates, subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) page on GitHub\.

 **To update SSM Agent using Run Command**